 Each of the categories that follows includes definitions as well as information on frequent requests as well as typically allowable and unallowable costs.
 The unallowable lists are not exhaustive and are generally considered unallowable for the entire solicitation, irrespective of where the applicant adds the requested item in the budget.
-The COPS Office reserves the right to deny funding for any items that may not be included in this solicitation.
+The COPSOffice reserves the right to deny funding for any items that may not be included in this solicitation.

 The COPS Office is providing a template for the budget narrative that can be used as a voluntary tool to assist your organization in developing this required document.
-You will be able to access the template (Microsoft Word document) in the FY23 Reference Guide for Community Policing Advancement (CPA) Programs located at How to Apply web page.
+You will be able to access the template (Microsoft Word document) on the How to Apply web page and the program web page.
 Note that instructions in the template are provided in italics.
 If you choose to use this template, please make sure to delete the instructions before submitting so that they do not factor in your page count.
-In addition, the COPS Office is providing an example budget narrative, which can also be found in the FY23 Reference Guide for Community Policing Advancement (CPA) Programs.

 The COPS Office strongly recommends that uploaded files be clearly named to indicate the applicant organization name and the file contents to ensure that reviewers can easily locate application documents.
-All other attachments-such as letters of support and résumés-should use descriptive file names identified on the attachment(s) such as "[ Applicant].
+All other attachments-such as letters of support and résumés-should use descriptive file names identified on the attachment(s) such as "[Applicant].
 Budget Narrative."